Royall Tyler to Mildred Barnes, March 6, 1904

 After Mass I was taken and presented to the prior of the convent.
 Such a man, walking round the cloisters smoking endless cigarettes, and making spirited remarks on the sermon in Castillian [sic] and Ecclesiastical Latin.
 I was then bidden over to the Banquet by the Governor of Salamanca, the head of the order—a Canon of the Cathedral, and the prior of the convent.
 The rest were all members of the order.
 The Banquet took place in the Refectory of the convent, and was decent.
 After the coffee had been brought, the Governor and Prior, and the head of the order for Salamanca (the Canon) spoke and then they called for me!
 I tried to decline, but a company of Spaniards after a solid meal (which is a rarity for them), takes no refusal, and in less time than it takes to tell it, I found myself on my feet gravely saluting the dignitaries present in Spanish, and responding as a representative of English Catholicism to the Reactionaries and intransigents who had made the first speeches.

 I abominate speaking in public even in English, and when I rose to my feet before the most distinguished lay and clerical personages in Salamanca you may imagine that it was an effort from which it will take me some time to recover.
 However, I would not have missed it for much.
 You will agree that to speak in Spanish as an English member of a Reactionary Spanish brotherhood, expressing hopes as to the immediate reestablishment of the church in all her temporal power in Spain and out of it, isn’t bad for a New Englander brought up a Christian Scientist.
 Now doesn’t the green eyed monster rise within you?
 Even our episode See Anniversary.
-For Tyler’s narrative of this event, see The Early Letters (1902–1908): An Introduction. at Saint Germain des PrésThe Benedictine Abbey of Saint-Germain-des-Prés, on the Left Bank in Paris, was built between 990 and 1014.
+For Tyler’s narrative of this event, see The Early Letters (1902–1908). at Saint Germain des PrésThe Benedictine Abbey of Saint-Germain-des-Prés, on the Left Bank in Paris, was built between 990 and 1014.
 This church was the site of the Anniversary. must fade before this.